 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Coloured scanning electron micrograph (SEM) of The Polychaeta are a class of annelid worms, generally marine.
-Polychaetes range from microscopic to 10 feet long, the average being 4 inches.
+Scanning electron micrograph (SEM) of Augeneriella dubia polychaete.
+The Polychaeta are a class of annelid worms, generally marine.
 Most polychaetes crawl on the ocean floor, but others have modified body structures to adapt to various ecological niches.
-Augeneriella dubia, a microscopic polychaete (also known as a micro-polychaete, feather duster worm, bristle worm or fan worm), has a segmented body topped by a radial crown made up of 3 pairs of finger-like radioli (tentacles, shown here) that function in filter feeding and respiration.
+A. dubia, a microscopic polychaete (also known as a micro-polychaete, feather duster worm, bristle worm or fan worm), has a segmented body topped by a radial crown made up of 3 pairs of finger-like radioli (tentacles, shown here) that function in filter feeding and respiration.
 The head includes a pair of antennae, tentacle-like palps (only 1 palp is shown here), and a pair of cilia-lined pits known as nuchal organs.
 These appear to be chemoreceptors that help the worm find food.
 Each body segment has a pair of fleshy protrusions (parapodia) bearing many chitinous bristles (chaetae) used for movement.
-Magnification x35 when shortest.
+Magnification x35 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.